 Copy and Conceptual Consultant, Curation and Research

 In 2005 she was invited to be the Copy and Creative Consultant on the Beauty in Vogue book, followed by Vogue Rocks!
 A book of fine jewels, on which she was also Copy Editor and the Vanity Fair book.
-She continued to consult and research for Conde Nast Publishing on various books and exhibitions for the next decade, including Vogue - Like a Painting exhibition at the Tyseen Museum in Madrid 2015 and the inaugural Madrid Fashion Film Festival.
-She created a visual diversity library for All Walks Beyond the Catwalk.
+She continued to consult and research for Conde Nast Publishing on various books and exhibitions for the next decade, including Vogue - Like a Painting exhibition at the Tyseen Museum and the inaugural Fashion Film Festival Madrid.
+She created a visual diversity library for All Walks Beyond the Catwalk and researched for Nick Knight and Tim Walker amongst other.

-Creative Director and Copy She has Art Directed for Nick Knight, Creative Directed for Another, Pop and Beauty Papers, she also acted as a Contributing Editor writing for Beauty Papers, Another and Pan magazine.
-Her Instagram has been featured by Another and numerous other magazines.
-Pop magazine editor Ashley Heath, in his A-Z declared "Y... for Yvonne Gold… legend of British Fashion."
+Creative Director and Copy She has Art & Creative Directed for Nick Knight, including Pan Magazine to which she is London's Contributing Editor. " One of the most exciting and beautiful magazines I have worked for.
+Idea by the wonderful Yvonne Gold."
+As well as Creative Directing for Another, Pop and Beauty Papers, she also acted as a Contributing Editor writing for Another, Beauty Papers and Pan Magazine.
+Her Instagram has been featured by Interview and Another Magazine who declared her 'Queen of the Tryptic' while Pop editor Ashley Heath, in his fashion A-Z stated "Y... is for Yvonne Gold… legend of British Fashion."

 A Big Life - P 247 Jenny Kee Penguin Books 2006